openplans/GeoReport-iPhone/README.markdown

 # GeoReport iPhone

+## Status

+This was a prototype and is not really production-ready.
+It is not actively developed.
+We recommend using one of the other [open source clients](http://wiki.open311.org/Main_Page#Open_Source_Clients).

+## About

 This app interacts with any [GeoReport web service](http://wiki.open311.org/GeoReport_v2) to pull/push reports from/to an [Open311](http://open311.org) service implementing the GeoReport API.